When a freelance client who doesn’t pay you on time it can be very difficult. This is something I have experienced personally.

-As of last Friday, they were 5 weeks past the date I was promised payment, and more than 3 months from the date the campaign started.
+They were 5 weeks past the date I was promised payment, and more than 3 months from the date the campaign started.

-Here are steps to finally get paid what I was owed, and few extra tips you can use to get paid what you deserve.
+Here are steps to finally get paid what you’re owed.
+Plus, a few extra tips you can use to get paid what you deserve.

 1. Establish rules from the beginning

 After being a full-time freelancer for two years, I understand the importance of saving up a cushion of money for when times are lean, or when a client doesn’t pay you.

 We’d all be out of work, and clients would treat us however they wanted.
 This is why it’s vital you teach clients how to treat you!

 Even if it takes more time than it’s worth (financially speaking) it’s often more important to establish professional boundaries — for yourself and your clients.

 While you’re in the process of establishing boundaries, don’t do anymore work for this client until you get paid.

 2. Determine the cause of non-payment

 As someone who used to work in the accounting department, I know all too well how easily it is to mix up the numbers, lose papers, or miscommunicate important information.

 I’m fairly certain that a technical issue was to blame for my case since I came into the campaign late and my contact had to process everything manually.

-Some companies (most in fact) use a payment processing service like WePay, Bill.com, or Zipmark so perhaps the issue is with the payment processor and not the client themselves.
+Most companies use a payment processing service like WePay, or Gusto, so perhaps the issue is with the payment processor and not the client themselves.

 3. Exhaust all the avenues

 Ask friends or co-workers who you know worked with this client and ask them about their payment experience.
 Do a search online and find the client’s Twitter handle and reach out to the social team.

 Do whatever you can to ensure that you’ve done your research and have exhausted all the avenues of getting their attention.

 In my case, I asked a friend if she received payment from the same client since she recommended me to them and we worked on the campaign together.
 She said she already received full payment with no issues.